 One other unfortunate thing from the registration exercise is the spreading of fake messages discouraging people from registering for various reasons.
 Macra has come out to advise people not to be confused by those incorrect and sometimes alarmist messages.

 And this brings up a similar issue on Macra’s Consolidated ICT Regulatory Management System (CIRMS).
 The CIRMS is a system used to monitor mobile network operators, including aspects like quality of service, revenue assurance, fraud and spectrum management.
 Macra announced that it had purchased the system a couple of years ago.

-Mobile operators tired and failed to block the system from being implemented.
-They claimed CIRMS would violate the privacy of subscribers but the High Court ruled mid 2017 that Macra can proceed with the monitoring system and that its use was a lawful limitation to the right to privacy, information and freedom of expression.
+Mobile operators tried and failed to block the system from being implemented.
+They claimed CIRMS would violate the privacy of subscribers.
+But the High Court ruled mid-2017 that Macra can proceed with the monitoring system and that its use was a lawful limitation to the right to privacy, information and freedom of expression.
 The Court said that the Communications Act empowers Macra to monitor the activities of its licensees in order to fulfil its statutory obligations.

 #SpyMachine Majority of Malawians are against usage of the Consolidated ICT Regulatory Management System (CIRMS) popularly known as the spy machine, saying the system is solely made to infringe freedom of privacy while some say it will help to end technology related crime.

 Referring to CIRMS as a #SpyMachine is really not helpful.
 It is the obligation of the media, and even the network operators who opposed the system, to help educate the masses on the real uses of the CIRMS.
 If organisations with influence continue to create suspicion then we will not see an end to hoax messages, edited to suit the Malawian context, making the rounds on social media and Whatsapp.
 We need to communicate facts!

 By the way, does the Communication Act criminalise sending and promotion of hoax messages?